Other Resources >

 The public can attend most meetings of the Trust, but generally questions have to be submitted in writing at least three days before the meeting.
 The Trust seem inclined on occasion to read out the questions and give prepared answers without allowing the public a right of reply.

-We get the impression, rightly or wrongly, that the Board of the MHT don't consider themselves accountable to the public in any way.
+We get the impression, rightly or wrongly, that the Board of the MHT don't really consider themselves accountable to the public in any way.

 Timeliness of minutes

 The Trust are dutiful in making minutes available on the Trust website, but often not until immediately before the next meeting.

 We suggest the Charity Commission Scheme ought to require draft minutes to be placed on the Trust's website within 4 weeks, as the government mandates for Parish Councils.

 Certain Board members now seem to be taking the view that some detriment to the Malvern Hills is acceptable if the price is right, thinking that the Charity Commission guidance empowers the MHT to override the Malvern Hills Act 1995 and make 'Cash King'.

 The MHT think this is permitted by Charity Commission guidance document:

 It's your decision: charity trustees and decision making